GuiMarques98/fix10/DOCUMENT.md

 `xqacl` allows starting elevated command lines (and simple commands, but the argument section is not supported), while `xqgod` acts as a shortcut to open the `All Tasks` folder (sometimes called *god mode*).
 They are dropped under the system directory to ensure that they can be run from the Run dialog and as commands.

 # Remove Mixed Reality (if enabled)
 If the config setting `fix10removemixed` is set to `1` (`0` is the default setting), a value called `FirstRunSucceeded` will be created in the registry key `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Holographic4` with the value `0`.
 This will signify a failure on the first run of Mixed Reality, removing it from Settings and, according to Microsoft, uninstalling it from the computer.
-It is not known whether this is the case anymore.
+It is not known whether this is the case anymore with newer versions of Windows 10.

 # Delete Cortana (if enabled)
 If the config setting `fix10delcortana` is set to `1` (`0` is the default setting), the script will literally *delete* Cortana files from the machine.
 This might cause severe issues later on, especially if later versions of Windows 10 will further tighten the Cortana integration.
 The exact steps involve finding the folder belonging to the app `Microsoft.Windows.Cortana` under the SystemApps folder, granting the running user full rights and then deleting it.
 In order to use Cortana again, you would have to reinstall it through PowerShell (`Get-AppXPackage -Name Microsoft.Windows.Cortana | Foreach {Add-AppxPackage -DisableDevelopmentMode -Register "$($_.InstallLocation)\AppXManifest.xml"}`).